Assam is putting in place a citizenship regime that excludes Muslims. But do Bengali Hindus benefit?

 The senior state home department official admitted that the CAA does not refer to cases pending before foreigners’ tribunals.
 “But once a particular person obtains a citizenship certificate as per the CAA, the case will be closed and become infructuous,” he said.

 A researcher on citizenship from the Hindu Bengali community, who declined to be identified, called the order “game-changing”.
 “In the history of Assam, there has been no official order that asked police not to go after Bengali Hindus,” the researcher said.
-“It is crystal clear from the order that the FTs and the border police will only target Bengal-origin Muslims from now on as even the other Muslims are protected by Himanta.
+“It is crystal clear from the order that the FTs and the border police will only target Bengali-origin Muslims from now on as even the other Muslims are protected by Himanta.
 He has taken official steps to protect the indigenous Muslims,” the researcher said.

 In 2022, the Himanta Biswa Sarma-led government granted indigenous status to about 40 lakh “Assamese Muslims”, to distinguish them from the Bengali-origin Muslim community.
 While that is likely to benefit “indigenous Muslims” in citizenship trials, in the past that has not stopped them from being asked to prove that they were Indians.